ArundhatiApte/ResponsiveWebSockets.js/docs/API.md

 * `...fragments <ArrayBuffer>` parts of response

-The method sends binary response, similar as `sendBinaryResponse`.
+Sends binary response, similar as `sendBinaryResponse`.
 The method sends data in fragments, without connecting the parts into one body, avoiding allocating memory for the entire response.